lukeorellana/aztest/README.md

 # AZTest
 Aztest is a Go Library for Testing Azure Resources.
 Originally forked from [Terratest](https://github.com/gruntwork-io/terratest) and then expanded upon to include more functions for testing Azure Resources.

-Below are examples on how to use the fucntions in this library to test each Azure resource:
+Below are examples on how to use the functions in this library to test each Azure resource:

 ### Authenticate with Azure to Run Tests